xdpirate/isitcutshort.com/README.md

     - `source` (required if `extraInfo` included) - The name of the source of the extra info you are including.
     - `url` (required if `extraInfo` included) - The URL to the source of the extra info you are including.

+## Working with the data
+I've included some tools in the repo that will make working with the data faster and easier.
+To use these tools, clone the repo locally and refer to the following files:

+* In [`.vscode/snippets.code-snippets`](https://github.com/xdpirate/isitcutshort.com/blob/main/.vscode/snippets.code-snippets) you'll find some snippets for VSCode/VSCodium which will be automatically loaded if you clone the repo and open it in VSC.
+These snippets help you:

+    * insert a suitable timestamp for the top of `scripts.js` whenever `data.json` has been changed.

+    * insert short and long data structures for new shows into `data.json` (with or without `extraInfo`), or insert only `extraInfo`

+* In [`tools/transform_imdb_url.sh`](https://github.com/xdpirate/isitcutshort.com/blob/main/tools/transform_imdb_url.sh), you'll find a helpful Bash script that will monitor your clipboard for an IMDb URL.
+When it finds an IMDb URL, it will truncate it to only contain the ID, suitable for pasting into `data.json`.
+Suggested use is to run the script in the background: When you've found the right show on IMDb, either right-click to copy the link to the show page, or press Alt+D > Ctrl+C on the keyboard to copy the URL - now you can Alt+Tab directly into your editor and paste the IMDb ID directly without having to manually extract it from the URL.
+Press Ctrl+C in the terminal to exit the script.
+The script requires `xclip`, and is only tested on Linux with Xorg.

+* In [`tools/JSONify.html`](https://github.com/xdpirate/isitcutshort.com/blob/main/tools/JSONify.html), you'll find a helpful JS tool that will convert a newline-separated list of show names into the correct data structures used by IICS.

+* In [`tools/Multisearch.html`](https://github.com/xdpirate/isitcutshort.com/blob/main/tools/Multisearch.html), you'll find a helpful JS tool that will let you provide a newline-separated list of show names and open a bunch of new tabs to search for those shows on both Wikipedia and IMDb to verify details.

 ## License for data.json
 The data file (data.json) is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).